-Virtual reality is an emerging technology that has the potential to revolutionize how we learn and how organizations train their employees.
+Virtual reality is an emerging technology that has the potential to revolutionise how we learn and how organisations train their employees.
 But how much does it cost?
 This blog post will explore the costs of building a virtual reality training application, as well as how these costs differ from those associated with traditional learning and development programs.

 How much does it cost?
 It all depends!

-Virtual reality training programs can be costly, and how much it costs will depend on what is the required customizations then this may add additional time and cost onto the project.
+Virtual reality training programs can be costly, and how much it costs will depend on what is the required customisations then this may add additional time and cost onto the project.

 - Complexity of the simulation

 - What functionality do you want from the training experience?

 - What types of measurement will the experience include?

 - How many people will be using the experience at once?